GoogleChrome/web.dev/src/site/content/en/blog/add-touch-to-your-site/index.md

 Consider carefully what styles you set and how they will look to the user after they finish their touch.

+{% Aside %}
-Note: Anchor tags and buttons may have different behavior in different browsers, so assume in some cases **hover** will remain and in others **focus** will remain.
+Anchor tags and buttons may have different behavior in different browsers, so assume in some cases **hover** will remain and in others **focus** will remain.
+{% endAside %}

 ### Suppressing default browser styles